sangtvo/Customer-Churn-Analysis/README.md

 General Information
 ---
 The project is part of a graduate course (_Data Mining and Analytics II_) at Western Governor's University.
 The raw data set contains 7,043 observations and 21 features.

-To expand the project even further (originally binary logistic regression), decision trees and random forest analysis are added.
+**To expand the project even further (originally binary logistic regression), decision trees and random forest analysis are added.**

 Summary
 ---
-The best fitted linear regression model is y = 1.491x + 21.914 which means that for every additional incident reported (x), you can expect officers on site to increase by an average of 1.491.
-The overall mean of the data is 1.889 which is below the 2.5 threshold and is not qualified for additional funding.
-In order to increase their eligibility for funding, the Seattle PD must focus on zones with average officers at scene that is less than or equal to 2 and the largest reported incident zones.
-There are 12 zones that need assistance and can lead to funding eligibility.
+The winning model is the **random forest** algorithm with an overall accuracy of 80.21% and AUC of 81.50%.
+This means that the model will correctly predict churn 80.21% of the time and there is a 81.50% chance that the model can distinguish between positive (churn) and negative (no churn) classes.
+In order for the telecommunications company to reduce the current churn rate of 26.58%, the company should focus on contracts (month-to-month specifically), tenure length, and total charges to start.
+The company should give incentives such as reduced pricing or discounted extra services for long-term customers to keep them from leaving to another competitor.

 Tech Stack
 ---